“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 Dad is fit to be tied, mostly because he screwed up.
 Helen says it was her fault for not knowing to come to the gate.
 Jack is a little chagrined for having distracted me.
 Winston knows that nobody blames him.
 Uncle Bob is just as angry as he always is about Joey.

 Jack calls Mummy, who insists that everyone come to the Dakota.
 A car is ordered.
 We will make plans there.
 I’m pretty sure I can find Joey.
-Jack was ecstatic.
+Jack is ecstatic.
 I call Mom and explain I’m delayed.